 Contractor: Thomas Marshall and Samuel Wilson

 Description: The building faces south and is a two story buff colored stone structure which sits on the side of a hill.
+The building is located on landscaped grounds in the center of the city.
 The south front has a large portico supported by four large columns rising to a flat roof, which portico was added in 1900.
 The architect and contractor was A C Thomas..
 A decorative cornice follows the roof line.
 In the center is an octagonal cupola with silver colored dome.
-Along the east side is the modern addition of buff colored brick and dark glass, built in 1990.
+The courtroom is located on the second story.
+Along the east side is the modern County Courthouse Annex of buff colored brick, dark glass and concrete constructedt in 1990.
 The architect was Kane and Johnson Associates, Inc.

-Note: The cost of construction of the courthouse was $15,000.
+Note: The cost of construction of the first and p[resent courthouse was $15,000.
 The locally quarried limestone was slid over the frozen ground to the building site.
 Thomas Marshall and Samuel Wilson supervised the construction using local labor and trades.

 County Administration – Mantorville